-Round about the beginning of our era this growth appeared to have slackened off, but, in the last 1000 years, growth has occurred again, which, as yet, appears to be exponential (see Fig. 820).
-The slowing down of growth around the beginning of our era can be explained by the fact that all available agricultural land was in use at that time.
+Round about the beginning of the Christian era this growth appeared to have slackened off, but, in the last 1000 years, growth has occurred again, which, as yet, appears to be exponential (see Fig. 829).
+The slowing down of growth around the beginning of the era can be explained by the fact that all available land at that time suitable for agriculture was in use284.
 Erosion occurred due to overcropping, forcing some human communities to leave their homelands, and tribal migrations began to take place.
-Because of the limitations of agricultural land, people learned to be more careful with the soil by implementing two-or three-year rotations, by applying fertilizers (nitrate cycle), by improving the plough and the storage (of the produce), etc. After the Neolithic Revolution, the next big revolution came with the mastery of inanimate energy (Industrial Revolution beautifully described by Cipolla (1970)).
-Each technological revolution created the conditions for far-reaching economic, demographic, cultural and political revolutions and these, in turn, had enormous ecological consequences59.

-Technical, agrarian and hygiene innovations can counteract the original environmental limitations and allow unlimited population growth for a time Jong and Priemus (2002) discuss these and other approaches.
+Because of the limitations of agricultural land, people learned to be more careful with the soil by implementing two- or three-year rotations, by applying fertilizers (nitrate cycle), by improving the plough and the storage (of the produce), etc285.
+After the Neolithic Revolution, the next big revolution came with the mastery of inanimate energy (Industrial Revolution beautifully described by Cipolla, 1970).
+Each technological revolution created the conditions for far-reaching economic, demographic, cultural and political revolutions and these, in turn, had enormous ecological consequences.
+Technical, agrarian and hygiene innovations can counteract the original environmental limitations and allow unlimited population growth for a time.
+Jong and Priemus (2002) discuss these and other approaches.